dHeinemann/What-The-Hex/readme.markdown

 1. Open What The Hex?
 2. There is no Step 2

-What The Hex? automatically takes and displays a screenshot when opened, allowing you to click away at that little pixel and get the desired Hex and RGB information.
+What The Hex? automatically takes and displays a screenshot when opened, allowing you to simply zoom and click to find a pixel's hex and RGB information.

 ##Download
-The latest version of What The Hex? is v1.04.
-Installers can be downloaded [here][2].
+The latest version of What The Hex? is [v1.05][2].
+See [changelog.txt][3] for a list of changes.

 ##Requirements
-The project is written in C#, with the .Net 4.0 framework.

-##Future features
-* Easier panning/scrolling of screenshot using right-click, the spacebar, or similar, like in The GIMP.

-##Changelog
-Information about the latest version of What The Hex? and the changes introduced can be found [here][3].
+* Microsoft Windows XP/7/8.
+* [Microsoft .NET 4.0 Framework][4].

 ##License
 What The Hex? is released under the MIT license.